- Campus Life

 The student must thoroughly and comprehensively document the circumstances in writing from credible sources.
 There must also be a reasonable expectation that the student will meet all future requirements.
 In general, students may only receive one appeal in their academic career.
 An appeal is only valid for one semester of probation.
 By the end of this semester, students must satisfy all of the academic standards in order to regain eligibility.

-The form is available in the directory of forms.
 Students may not appeal the maximum timeframe for federal aid or maximum TAP points for state aid.

 For more information about Financial Aid at SUNY Plattsburgh, please contact: